Texas Courts Turning Against the Price Undercutting Theory?

 The McLaughlin Group There was a sketch on Saturday Night Live where Dana Carvey played news talk show host John McLaughlin.
 The recurring gag was that McLaughlin would ask the guests a serious political question, each would give a thoughtful answer, and McLaughlin would shout “WRONG!”
 I think about that a lot when I’m doing deposition preparation with clients in trade secrets lawsuits.
 Let’s go over some common ways defendants in trade secrets lawsuits go wrong in their depositions.
 We’ll use our old hypothetical friend Dawn Davis as an example 1.
 Are the things defined as “confidential information” or “trade […]

-Houston Court Reigns in Forensic Computer Exams in Trade Secrets Lawsuits
+Houston Court Reins in Forensic Computer Exams in Trade Secrets Lawsuits

 rodeo-3612844_1280